WebEngineering-Univaq/Java_Example_SimpleDataModel/README.md

 *The application assumes that the DBMS is accessible on localhost with the default port (3306) and the username/password configured by the database setup script.
 Otherwise, update the database connection parameters in the META_INF/context.xml.*

+## Documentation

+See [Documentation.md] for further information on the classes defined in this project.

 ---